UPennCBE544/2023.github.io/ProjectDescription.md

 \epsilon_{cleave}(i,j) = -\frac{1}{2A}(E_{slab}^{i}+E_{slab}^{j}-2E_{bulk})
 $$

 where $\epsilon_{cleave}(i,j)$ is the cleavage energy density and i, j are the indices for two complementary facet terminations (you will know this better later). $A$ is the surface area of a unit cell.
+Please DO NOT run jobs to calculate the cleavage energy density yourself, as we have only limited computational resources.

 **Task 1: Create a surface off of bulk**